Project-READ-Literacy-Network/prln-website/content/programs-and-services/programs-for-adults/assessments.md

 <summary>

-### Educational Assessments for Adults
+### Educational Skills Reviews for Adults

 </summary>

-Educational Assessments for adults (18+) are often the first step on the path to employment, higher level training, post-secondary education, high school diplomas (or equivalencies) and independence.
+Educational Skills Assessments for adults (18+) are often the first step on the path to employment, higher level training, post-secondary education, high school diplomas (or equivalencies) and independence.

-#### An Educational Assessment:
+#### An Educational Skills Review:
 - identifies your skill levels in reading, writing and math
 - provides a report that includes details about your current skill levels
 - can be used to support Ontario Disability Support Program (ODSP) applications